spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/create-infrastructure-profile.md

 6. Configure the infrastructure layers by selecting the registry, pack name, and pack version for each layer.
 Click **Next Layer** to configure each infrastructure layer.

-  For more information about the layers, applying pack versions, configuration parameters, and presets, review [Profile Layers](../cluster-profiles.md#profile-layers).
+  For more information about layer types, applying pack versions, configuration parameters, and presets, review [Profile Layers](../cluster-profiles.md#profile-layers).

   | **Layer** | **Description** |
   |----|----|